fakuzatsu/pokeemerald-expansion/README.md

 # Verdant-Emerald Base
 *The Pokeemerald base with Verdant Emerald changes*

-A fork of Pokeemerald that breathes extra life into Pokemon Emerald.
-With new ways to adventure through the game: alternate paths on existing routes, brand new areas with the same Hoenn feel, and new Pokemon encounters never before seen in the region.
+A fork of pret/pokeemerald that breathes extra life into Pokemon Emerald.
+With new ways to adventure through the game: alternate paths on existing routes, brand new areas with the same Hoenn feel, and newer Pokemon never before seen in the region, including events for all new legendaries.

+### Installation
+## Patch File
+Visit the [Releases page](https://github.com/fakuzatsu/verdant-emerald/releases/) to get the most recent patch file.
+You can then patch your Pokemon Emerald ROM with our patch file using [ROM Patcher JS](https://www.marcrobledo.com/RomPatcher.js/) or similar.

-## Installation
+## Manual Build

-Follow the steps in [INSTALL.md](https://github.com/fakuzatsu/verdant-emerald/blob/master/INSTALL.md)
+Follow the steps in [INSTALL.md](https://github.com/fakuzatsu/verdant-emerald/blob/master/INSTALL.md) to setup the source code and build the ROM manually.
+This will allow you to change [configurations](https://github.com/fakuzatsu/verdant-emerald#features-of-pokemmerald-expansion_) in the code.

 ## Contributing to Verdant-Emerald